kleonang/NavUS/README.md

 The `App` directory contains the code for the `Android` application.
 Update `App\src\main\java\com\example\navus\APIKeys.java` with your Firebase's URL and `App\src\debug\res\values\google_maps_api.xml` with your Google map API key.
 Add `google_services.json` downloaded from Firebase Console to the `App` directory.

 The `APK` file of the latest version of NavUS can be downloaded [here](https://github.com/alvintan01/NavUS/raw/main/App/NavUS.apk).
+The Android application is currently free to download and use from GitHub, all that we ask is that you help us improve the app by letting us know your user feedback via [this short feedback form](https://forms.gle/NfEULn6eEUViywUy9).

 Feel free to contact [Alvin](https://github.com/alvintan01) or [Kleon](https://github.com/kleonang) if you have any feedback or suggestions to improve NavUS.